 1.5.
 META-Health is rooted in the principles of Integrative Medicine and META-Health Practitioners are to use an integrative model of analysis and coaching and may use a variety of treatment methods including traditional medicine, complementary or alternative medicine treatments according to their level of competence.

 2.1.
 Clients’ informed consent is essential prior to commencement of any treatment.
 It is recommended that META-Health Practitioners obtain a consent form signed by the client at the initial consultation.

 2.2.
 It is essential to explain the nature of any analysis or therapy you propose and its likely effects.
 Consent must be given voluntarily.
 Consent is not a one-off event and should be sought as part of a process.

 2.3.
 The law recognises that some clients, because of their age, illness or mental capacity cannot give consent to treatment.
 In such cases you must obtain clear written consent from someone authorized to give consent of behalf of the client.

 2.4.
 If you decide you must discontinue treating a client, you must do all you can to help them find an alternative source of care.

 3.2.
-Members shall at all times conduct themselves in a honourable and courteous manner and with due diligence in their relations with their clients and the public.
+META-Health Practitioners shall at all times conduct themselves in a honourable and courteous manner and with due diligence in their relations with their clients and the public.
 Proper moral conduct must always be paramount in the members’ relations with clients; they must behave with respect, courtesy, dignity, discretion and tact.
 Their attitude must be professional, competent, empathetic, realistic and supportive, thus encouraging uplift in the client’s outlook and belief in a progression towards good health practices.